hmccreanor/Computer-Science-AS-Level-Revision/Computer Science Model Answers.md

 * **Compiler:**
   * The software reads the source code and reports all errors.
-  * The software produces and executable file.
+  * The software produces an executable file.
   * The software translates a high-level language program into machine code for the processor to execute.
 * **Assembler:**
   * The software translates low-level statements into machine code for the processor to execute.